 - The minimalist design keeps the code as simple as possible, making audits easier and reducing the number of attack vectors.

-- AES-256-CBC encrypted communication over USB that is immune to glitching and timing attacks.
+- AES-256-CBC encrypted communication over USB that avoids glitching and timing attacks.

-- Two-factor authentication option to prevent man-in-the-middle (MITM) attacks.
+- Two-factor authentication option to avoid man-in-the-middle (MITM) attacks.

-- Erase and reset after 15 failed attempts, eliminating brute force password attacks.
+- Erase and reset after 15 failed attempts to mitigate brute force password attacks.
 If a reset happens by accident, the wallet can be recovered simply by reloading the wallet seed from the micro SD card.